-Daily requirement for children is usually in the range 20-30mg/kg/day and method of administration is as above.
-Where adequate control is not achieved within this range the dose may be increased up to 40mg/kg/day but only in patients in whom plasma valproic acid levels can be monitored.
-Above 40mg/kg/day clinical chemistry and Hematological parameters should be monitored.
+20mg/kg of body weight per day; in severe cases this may be increased but only in patients in whom plasma valproic acid levels can be monitored.
+Above 40mg/kg/day, clinical chemistry and Hematological parameters should be monitored.
+Epilim syrup should be used in this group of patients.